-Company members take dance classes Monday through Friday (10 to 15 hours a week), with core classes in Ballet, Jazz, Tap and Contemporary.
-(For Petite Company, members take 4-6 hours of class a week).
-Elective classes in Pointe (if approved), and Hip Hop are suggested.
+Company members take dance classes and attend rehearsals Monday through Friday (schedules vary), with core classes in Ballet, Jazz (Company Technique), Tap and Contemporary.
 Some weekend practices will also be required but advance notice will be given.

-One Beat Junior and Senior teams attend six competitions in the Spring, between January and May.
-The petite company only attends three competitions a year.
+One Beat junior, teen and senior teams attend six competitions in the Spring, between January and May, unless a collective decision is made for a team not to attend one.
+Petite company, unless otherwise decided as a group, attend three competitions a year.
 All teams perform at various community events throughout the year as well.

 For students who are talented, serious, dedicated, and excited about dance, belonging to One Beat Company means getting a chance to develop their technique quickly and correctly through intense focus and practice.
 With that, their poise, sense of artistry, self confidence, and self discipline will also grow.

-Petite Company — Dancers aged 6 through 8 (by January 1, 2017) who have had at least one year of dance class and who were privately invited by the Company Director or accepted through an auditions process.
-Members aged 7 and 8 take two ballet, one Tap and one Petite Technique class a week (four hours a week) plus two, ,1.5 to 2 hour rehearsals a week.
-Petite Members aged 5 and 6 take one ballet/jazz class a week, one ballet/tap and two 1.5 hour rehearsals a week.
-The Petite Company attends three competitions a year between March and May, unless otherwise stated by the Company Director.
-At least one of these will include a convention workshop that they will be required to attend as well.
+Petite Company — Dancers aged 7 through 9 (by January 1, 2018) who have had at least one year of dance class and who were privately invited by the Company Director or accepted through an auditions process.
+Members take two ballet, one Tap and one Petite Technique class a week, plus two, 1.5 to 2 hour rehearsals a week.

-Junior Company – Dancers aged 9 through 12 who are accepted through private recommendation by a teacher or through an auditions process.
-Junior Company takes two Ballet, one Contemporary, one Tap, one Junior Technique class a week, plus at least two rehearsals.
+Junior Company – Dancers aged 10 through 12 who are accepted through private recommendation by a teacher or through an auditions process.
+Junior Company takes two Ballet, one Contemporary, one Tap, one Junior Technique class a week, plus at least two rehearsals a week.

 Teen Company — Dancers aged 13 through 15.
-Same requirements as Junior Company except for Tap.
-This has two levels, advanced and intermediate.
-The intermediate level competes at three competitions.
+Same requirements as Junior Company except for Tap, which is not required.

 Besides receiving the best possible instruction, attention, support, and mentorship for personal development and growth as a dancer, One Beat members receive many “perks”.